 MSN-MAGELIN graduates work in clinical areas, leadership roles, or they pursue an advanced practice degree in nursing.

 MSN-MAGELIN is an accelerated pre-licensure entry-level master's degree program that is completed in four consecutive semesters.

 As part of the Mount's MSN degree program, MSN-MAGELIN is accredited by the Commission on Collegiate Nursing Education (CCNE), One DuPont Circle NW, Suite 530, Washington DC, 20036, 202-887-6791.

 Students in the MSN-MAGELIN program use the nursing lab and stimulation center to practice their skills that are transformed to the clinical area.
 Students engage with highly qualified faculty who are dedicated to preparing future nurses for the dynamic health care environment.
 The MSN-MAGELIN program prepares the student at a higher level than the BSN program, by offering courses that emphasize research, evidence-based practice, clinical reasoning, and theoretical perspectives in nursing.

 Upon completion of the program, students apply and take the NCLEX-RN to become licensed to practice as an RN.
 This program began in 2004.

-Students will take a variety of courses related to clinical content, clinical practice, professional roles, research, theory, leadership and health care policy.
+Students will take a variety of courses related to clinical content, clinical practice, professional roles, research, leadership and health care policy.
 During the final phase of the program, students complete a preceptorship working one-on-one with a registered nurse for 144 hours.

 DNP, RN Assistant Professor; MSN-MAGELIN Program Director